wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 ## Purpose
 This is a starter template app.
 It contains conventions in the docs folder.

+##TODO
+- make ko components - a drop down list of layer to show
+- add a data loader - esri request
+- add docs for specs
+- add more tests
+- convert to foundation
+-

 ## Libraries / Dependencies
 1. Esri JavaScript API